kommalapatisahil/kommalapatisahil.github.io/index.md

 # Other works online:

 I truly believe that elegant and clear teaching is a skill that is fundamental to the overall learning process and I thoroughly enjoy it.
 It strengthens my authority and confidence over the specific material and it ultimately nurtures my abilities towards better scientific communication.
 So, in that spirit, I have picked up the habit of writing about things that I find exciting and impactful.
 Visit my Medium page on the left (or top, if you are on your phone) to check out some of my articles.

-# A call for collaborations.

-I believe that the following ideas would be quite challenging to pursue independently.
-Please reach out to me if you find them relevant to your interests so that we can join forces and work together!

-1. Linearizing fluid flow models using Koopman eigenfunctions to control wake shedding around a cylinder.
-Skills: Deep Learning, Koopman Operator Theory, CFD, python, Matlab-MPC toolbox.

-2. Using Cellular Automata and Google Colab notebooks to visualize flow scenarios and prepare immersive lecture material on introductory Fluid Mechanics.
-Skills: CUDA, PYTHON, FLUIDS 101.

 website theme by [orderedlist](https://github.com/orderedlist).